2019 Mazda3 – Sudden Deceleration from False Brake Activation – Safety Recall 4219L

 What if you already paid for repair related to this concern?

-If you have already paid for repair due to conditions similar to this recall campaign prior to receiving this notice, you may be eligible for reimbursement of reasonable repair expenses based on Mazda’s repair standards.
+If you have already paid for repair due to conditions similar to this recall campaign prior to receiving this notice, you may be eligible for reimbursement of reasonable repair expenses based on MazdaeBay’s repair standards.
 Please complete the enclosed “Reimbursement Application Form”, include the necessary documentation, and mail it to us in the pre-addressed envelope provided, allowing 6-8 weeks for processing.

-Where is the closest Mazda dealer?
+Where is the closest MazdaeBay dealer?

 Moved or no longer own this vehicle?

-If you have moved or no longer own your Mazda vehicle, please complete and mail the enclosed postage-paid Information Change Card (no envelope required) as soon as possible.
+If you have moved or no longer own your MazdaeBay vehicle, please complete and mail the enclosed postage-paid Information Change Card (no envelope required) as soon as possible.
 This enables us to update our records and notify the current owner.

 Federal law requires that any vehicle lessor receiving this recall notice must forward a copy of this notice to the lessee within ten days.